 Over this multi-session series, participants will learn about culturing and also how to make 'fresh' vegan cheeses.
 We will have- in our vision - designing a beautifully balanced and perfectly vegan cheese (and accoutrements) plate with several varieties of cheeses as well as versatile cheese sauces.

-Part of this reconnection journey will have to be relearned.
-However, turning to resources that simply teach us recipes does not foster familiarity.
-After years of separation from the source of our food and from fundamental cooking methods, the mechanics of meal preparation still elude many
+Part of any journey of reconnection will include relearning.
+However, turning to cooking resources that simply re-teach how to read recipes does not foster freedom and familiarity.
+After years of separation from the source of our food and from fundamental cooking methods, more than simply following someone else's how-to is called for.

 The MEAL ON A PAGE cookbook will change the way you prepare food.
 If you have tended to store-bought prepared food or take-out, this book will transform you into a scratch-cooking fan.
-A ground-breaking, proprietary format tells you what and how long you will need and what to do, when.
+A ground-breaking, proprietary format tells you what to do and emphasizes the commensality of sharing an entire meal.
+I guess you could call it holistic dining!
 MEAL ON A PAGE will have you in the kitchen cooking boundlessly.

 GET ON THE PRE-SALE LIST HERE:

 POST PANDEMIC PORTION CONTROL April 2020

 Despite seeing new hashtags like #quarantinebaking, #greatamericantakeout and gaining #thecovidnineteen (as in lbs.) and the gluttony they infer, are we heading into a future of eating less rather than eating more?
 Less, of course does not mean insufficient.
 Less is a quantity ample to fuel our bodies, deliver nutrients and provide pleasure to our senses and our souls.
 It may be a quantity, however, that we have been clearly surpassing in pursuit of a perversely reassuring torrent of plenty.
 Until now.
 Or more accurately, until a few months from now.